stoyicker/ivv/README.md

 and which is observed by the UI, that adapts to each change in the source of truth.
 This allows for a highly scalable development with very low coupling which favors not only maintainability, but also popular practises such as flavoring, features toggles and dynamic delivery.
+The feature module is split in the 3 classic Clean Architecture layers clearly represented in the package structure.
+The 'data' (impl) layer is initialized by using a content provider for increased independence.

 These are mapped 1-to-1 to modules, and then there's also the `_common` module, which only contains some shared resources.